 Step 3 – Calculate the Junction Loss

 Calculating the head loss at the upstream junction can be more difficult than computing the loss in the pipe.
 Modern-day analysis expects the consideration of multiple components of flows inside of a structure.
-The losses are typically a function of velocity.
+These are describe in detail in HEC-22 and AASHTO and are outside the scope of this article.
+These losses are typically a function of velocity.
 Those include computing, step-by-step, in the upstream direction:

 1. Entrance Loss – Determines an initial energy level based on either inlet control (weir and orifice) or outlet control (partial and full flow) equations.